What is a degu?

 Degus are a little larger than gerbils and are classed as exotics pets.

 Degus are best housed in groups of 2 or more as they are social animals and are easily tamed.
 Degus are intelligent, playful and curious and love interaction and exercise.
-Degus make little chirping noises when happy but are generally silent other than this.
+Degus make little chirping noises when happy or talking to each other, but are generally silent other than this.

 Lifespan: 6-8 years